fsmunoz/community/communication/contributor-comms/blogging-resources/blogging-shadow-guide.md

   external to SIG Contribex Comms (like the SIG Docs standards)
 * Participation in the weekly SIG Contribex Comms meetings

+In terms of time requirements, this is a very flexible programme since writing articles is something that can be done asynchronously.
+The following provides a minimal guideline:

+* 1h for weekly participation in the SIG Contribex Comms meeting
+* 2h for working on the interviews and articles (reviewing, writing, etc).

 ## Shadowing Program

 The first stage is mostly about helping and getting to know the process, and it includes:

 * Assist in reviewing an article: the shadow will review an article and provide suggestions to improve it.
 * Assist in writing an interview: the shadow will suggest questions and improvements to an existing interview script.
 * Assist in a GitHub PR review: the shadow will partipate in a GitHub discussion during the publishing process.
 * Help contributors: the shadow will reply to contributors in the team Slack channel, steering them in the right direction.
 * Propose a new topic: the shadow will identify new interesting articles and add them to the project board.

-The following stage includes tasks that require more direct involvement:
+The following stage includes tasks that require more direct
+involvement:

 * Write an interview script.
 * Open an Issue and a PR.
 * Carry an article from inception to publication, updating the project board and Slack channel.
 * Provide feedback during weekly meetings.

 This is not an exhaustive list, but it serves as an indicator of what